luiscoco/eShop_Tutorial-Step6_Adding_Chatbot/README.md

 Ensures compatibility with OpenAI's service models while leveraging .NET's dependency injection and configuration capabilities

 **Use Case**: Use this package when you need to integrate OpenAI’s capabilities into your .NET application, whether for chat, content generation, or other AI-driven functiona

+**Azure.AI.OpenAI**

+This NuGet package is Microsoft's official .NET client library for interacting with the **Azure OpenAI Service**

+This service allows developers to deploy, fine-tune, and generate content using OpenAI's models on Azure infrastructure

+The library provides a strongly-typed interface to facilitate tasks such as creating text completions, generating embeddings, and managing chat sessions

+It also supports authentication via Microsoft Entra ID (formerly Azure Active Directory) or API keys, ensuring secure access to Azure OpenAI resources

 ## 4. We modify the ChatState.cs file